Climate change in the United States: Public opinion about climate change

-A 2022 study found that the public substantially underestimates the degree of scientific consensus that humans are causing climate change.
-Studies from 2019–2021 found scientific consensus to range from 98.7–100%.
+Surveys of US adults re global warming show slowly growing agreements that global warming is occurring and is mostly human-caused.
+By 2025, over 70% of surveyed US adults agreed that global warming is happening, and almost 60% agree that it is mostly human-caused.

 Research found that 80–90% of Americans underestimate the prevalence of support for major climate change mitigation policies and climate concern among fellow Americans.
 While 66–80% Americans support these policies, Americans estimate the prevalence to be 37–43%.
 Researchers have called this misperception a false social reality, a form of pluralistic ignorance.

 Americans are among those who least believe that climate change is a major threat to their country, ranking climate change lowest of five threats in this Pew survey.

 In a UNDP survey covering 77 countries, most respondents from top fossil fuel-producing countries favored a quick transition away from fossil fuels, with 54% of US respondents agreeing.

 A survey taken by the Public Religion Research Institute (PRRI) in 2023 found that the majority of respondents (61%) believed that climate change was mostly being caused by human activates while 28% said it was being caused by natural patterns in the Earth's environment and 10% said there "was no solid evidence that climate change is happening".

 In August 2022, Nature Communications published a survey with 6,119 representatively sampled Americans that found that 66 to 80% of Americans supported major climate change mitigation policies (i.e. 100% renewable energy by 2035, Green New Deal, carbon tax and dividend, renewable energy production siting on public land) and expressed climate concern, but that 80 to 90% of Americans underestimated the prevalence of support for such policies and such concern by their fellow Americans (with the sample estimating that only 37 to 43% on average supported such policies).
 Americans in every state and every assessed demographic (e.g. political ideology, racial group, urban/suburban/rural residence, educational attainment) underestimated support across all policies tested, and every state survey group and every demographic assessed underestimated support for the climate policies by at least 20 percentage points.
 The researchers attributed the misperception among the general public to pluralistic ignorance.
 Conservatives were found to underestimate support for the policies due to a false consensus effect, exposure to more conservative local norms, and consumption of conservative news, while liberals were suggested to underestimate support for the policies due to a false-uniqueness effect.